Bira/octopus-carnival/_drafts/mooks-of-the-multiverse.md

 relative - the more mult-target attacks the PCs have, the more minions they can handle safely.

+Narratively, their role is to serve as _obstacles_.
+Defeating mooks is never a goal in itself - they're a symptom of the threat or evil the PCs are facing, never the cause.
+Sure, they must be defeated in specific combat scenes because they're trying to kill the PCs, but their demise will not slow the villain's plans.
+No matter how many the PCs take out there will be more to replace them, until the root cause of the problem is addressed.

-Minions only fight using the most basic maneuvers to both attack and protect themselves.
+Mechanically, minions only fight using the most basic maneuvers to both attack and protect themselves.
 They can make active defense rolls, but a single solid hit will take them out of the fight.
 Whether that means they're dead, injured, or even running away depends on the specific context, but they're out.

 In the original article I interpret "a solid hit" to mean any hit that does at least 1 point of injury after armor.
 Depending on the setting we're talking